rwx-research/mint-examples/README.md

-# Get Started with Mint
+# Get started with Mint

 [Mint](https://rwx.com/mint) is a comprehensive CI/CD platform designed to move you beyond inefficient and simplistic workflows.